danigiri/morfeu/README.md

     mvn test failsafe:integration-test -Dit.test='*IntTest' -Dapp-url='http://localhost:3000/'

-This will run unit tests, integration tests and also browser UI tests using Selenium.
+This will run unit tests and general integration tests (see next command for UI ones).
 As there is a fairly large number of them this will take some time.

+To launch UI Selenium integration tests you can do:

+    mvn test failsafe:integration-test -Dit.test='*IntTest' -Dapp-url='http://localhost:3000/'

 ## Rationale